cdown/chrisdown.name/_posts/2026-03-17-zswap-vs-zram-when-to-use-what.md

 But this is folly.
 RAM is finite.
 If you are filling your RAM with some kind of data, eventually, when all of your RAM is used, the data needs to go somewhere.

+To back that up with some concrete data, on Instagram, which runs on Django and is largely memory bound, we ran a test where we moved from their existing setup (with swap entirely disabled) to a setup with disk swap and zswap tiering.
+The results were twofold:

+- We achieved roughly 5:1 compression.
+That's a huge benefit for such a memory bound workload, and also enables us to consider further stacking workloads.
-To back that up with some concrete data, when working on improving Instagram's performance, enabling zswap drove down disk writes for some services by up to 25% compared to disk swap alone.
-So how can this be?
+- Enabling zswap reduced disk writes by up to 25% compared to having no swap at all(!).

+Some of you may be looking at this wondering how adding swap could ever reduce disk I/O. So how on Earth can this be?

 Well, you might think you will never use all of your RAM.
 But on Linux, we don't actually leave RAM empty.
 The kernel follows the philosophy that unused